ElBeenMachine/elbeenmachine/README.md

 ---

 ### 👨‍💻 About Me :
-I am a college student from England.
+I am a university student from England.
 - :telescope: I’m currently studying software engineering at university to advance my career in the field.

 - :seedling: Exploring React.js and Next.js.